Child and family services: Parent education and job training

 Two generation family programs aim to get parents to a place of economic stability and security where they can secure employment that enables them to support their family and improve child outcomes.
 Programs aid parents in getting to economic security through education and job training opportunities.
 Two generation program educational opportunities typically involve general educational development (GED) courses, and connections to post-secondary education supports, such as, financial aid or access to full-day childcare.
 In addition to education services, two generation family programs often utilize sector-based workforce development.
 This type of workforce development targets job training for specific industries that will meet regional workforce needs, increasing the chances that graduates of the program will be able to find work.

 High-quality early childhood education

 Two generation family programs include high quality early childhood education that nurtures children's learning and development.
 Investing in high quality early childhood education that extends from pre-K through third grade improves educational achievement throughout schooling and success in the workforce.
 Programs can utilize existing early childhood development programs (i.e. Early Start or Head Start) and add two-generation elements such as offering full-day/full-year services to support working parents.

 Family support services

 Two-generation family programs offer comprehensive wraparound services to support families.
 Examples of these support services include access to physical and mental health services for children, career coaches, case managers, family planning, and food assistance.
 These services aim to help expand family resources and support networks.

+Corruption concerns

+Former Georgia Senator Nancy Schaefer was a vocal critic of the corruption that the Adoption and Safe Families Act incentivized in all US child protection organizations.
+She argued that the thousands of dollars in adoption bonuses for every child they adopt out rewards such organizations with seizing children from and thwarting reunification efforts with the children's parents.